• Skip to table of contents

 The online MSW degree requires 62 credit hours of graduate study and is divided into two levels: Generalist and Specialization.

 We are committed to ensuring that all students succeed, which is why our Online MSW program provides the same access to academic resources and support as the School’s campus-based programs.
 Academic advising is available for all degree-seeking students, providing educational planning assistance to fulfill academic requirements and standards and also further professional career goals.
 In addition, every online student is assigned a student success coach who advises on the MSW curriculum policies and procedures, helps design plans of study, and clears students for registration each semester.
-The student success coach and faculty advisor work together to guide academic and professional development.
+The student success coach will help guide your academic and professional development.

-Detailed information on tuition and fees will be available on the UNC Finance and Operations website.
+Detailed information on tuition and fees are available on the UNC Finance and Operations website.
 For information on additional resources for funding, please visit our UNC School of Social Work website.

-MSW students often use a combination of funding sources to finance their graduate studies.
-All applicants are automatically considered for program scholarships.
-No further action is required in order to be considered for these scholarship opportunities.
+All Online MSW students are eligible to submit a SSW Scholarship application in May.
+Scholarships are awarded for fall and spring terms.
 We also recommend that prospective students submit the FAFSA (Free Application for Federal Student Aid) in order to be considered for federal aid.
 If you have questions regarding FAFSA award allocations, you may contact the UNC Office Scholarships & Student Aid.
 Out-of-state students can learn more about residency determination here.

 If the online program is not right for you, please consider one of our other program options for your MSW degree.